 Semester VII

-Subject Name EARTH RETAINING STRUCTER RS
+Subject Name EARTH RETAINING STRUCTERS

 Subject Code XCE704 B

-Prerequisite Strength of Materials, Theory of Structures. f Structures, Soil Mechanics and Concrete
+Prerequisite Strength of Materials, Theory of Stru Structures. ctures, Soil Mechanics and Concrete

-L -T -P -C C:P:A L -T -P -H
+L -Т -Р -С C:P:A L -T -P -H

 3 - 0 - 0 - 3 2:1:0 3 - 0 - 0 - 3

+Course Outcome After the completion of the course stud ante will be able to Domein

-C or P or A CO1 To describe the main concepts related with the behavior of flexible earth retaining structures. С CO2 To identify the appropriated methods of analysis and design and to select the adequate constructive solutions С CO3 To discuss the selection, design and performance evaluation of reinforced earth retaining structures. С CO4 To formulate solutions on the basis of alternative quality criteria and construction sustainability according to site constraints.
+Course butcome: After the completion of the course, students will be able to C or P or A CO1 To describe the main concepts related with the behavior of flexible earth retaining structures. С CO2 To identify the appropriated methods of analysis and design and to select the adequate constructive solutions С CO3 To discuss the selection, design and performance evaluation of reinforced earth retaining structures. С CO4 To formulate solutions on the basis of alternative quality criteria and construction sustainability according to site constraints.
 C &P